bvibber/mediawiki-svn/lucene-search-2.0/README.txt

  	* make and set permissions of local directory for indexes
  	* edit mwsearch.conf:
  	 	+ MWConfig.global to point to URL of mwsearch-global.conf
+ 	 	+ MWConfig.lib to point to local library path (ie with unicode-data etc)
  		+ Localization.url to point to URL pattern of latest message files from MediaWiki
    	* setup rsync daemon (see rsyncd.conf-example)